ALT-JS/CHAIRS_Processing/README.md

 Credits to: Koyui

-This repository can help you to generate a ground-truth of the objects in CHAIRS dataset.
+This repository can help you to generate a ground-truth of the objects in the CHAIRS dataset.
+It also provides our clear and verified inference to the unknown information in the dataset.

 **infer.py** : About how we infer the labels corresponding to parts of the chairs.